k3yJ3y/Sreality-2.0/README.md

 ## Notes

-- Make sure you have Docker and Docker Compose installed on your system before running the project.
+- Make sure you have Docker installed on your system before running the project.

 ## Legal Notice